How To Deal With Childhood Obesity In A Five-Year-Old

 The answers to these questions will give you an idea about what you need to change in your child’s lifestyle.
 If most of your answers are a ‘yes’, then it’s time to sit up and take action.

 Solutions: Fitness and proper diet

 'Prevention is Better than Cure' is surely the best fitness mantra to control the growing problem of childhood obesity.
 Obesity is a multifaceted problem and to reverse it, family and community efforts need to be focused on healthy eating and active living.
 The calories taken in through food and beverages need to be balanced with the calories used in physical activity and normal growth.
 The crucial point to note here is that overweight children need to slow down on the rate at which they are gaining weight without affecting their normal growth and development.
 For this, you should consult a qualified nutritionist for personalised solutions.

 Here are a few general tips to help your child fight obesity:

-Achieving and maintaining an appropriate body weight is crucial especially during childhood to avoid lifetime repercussions.
-Focus on small and permanent changes in eating habits for a gradual and sustainable weight loss.
+Achieving and maintaining appropriate body weight is crucial especially during childhood to avoid lifetime repercussions.
+Focus on small and permanent changes in eating habits for gradual and sustainable weight loss.
 Make sure your child adopts a healthy and balanced lifestyle consisting of physical exercise and playtime, small and frequent meals that are healthy, tasty and nutritious to support your child's growth needs.